 Arika Schockmel (Props) has designed props for Plan-B’s THE WEIRD PLAY, THE ICE FRONT, VIRTUE, BASED ON A TRUE STORY and CHRISTMAS WITH MISFITS.
 She and her husband Christopher Glade are parents to Charlotte, age 7, their best collaborative work to date.
 Resident Props Master, U of U Department of Theatre.

 Matthew Sincell* (Erick) has previously been seen at Plan-B in several Script-In-Hand Series readings and (IN)DIVISIBLE.
 Regional credits include TRIBES, STREETLIGHT WOODPECKER and HARBUR GATE (SLAC), HAMLET (guest artists WVU) and three seasons with American Shakespeare Center.
-NYC credits: BEYOND GLORY (with Stephen Lang), BURY THE DEAD (Transport Group), BOXES (Robert Askins) and former company member of Blessed Unrest.
-London: SHAKESPEARE’S R&J (West End) and Artist in Residence at The Globe Theatre.
+NYC credits: BEYOND GLORY (with Stephen Lang), BURY THE DEAD (Transport Group), BOXES (Robert Askins), former company member of Blessed Unrest.
+London: SHAKESPEARE’S R&J (West End), Artist in Residence at The Globe Theatre.
 Many thanks to Plan-B and always, my wife Corinne!

 Robert Scott Smith (Co-Director) is Co-Founder/Co-Artistic Director of Flying Bobcat Theatrical Laboratory.
 Directing credits include Plan-B’s Script-in-Hand Series reading of QUARTER HORSE, SLAC’s NPSS reading of REYKJAVIK and an all-female HAMLET (Flying Bobcat/U of U).
 Acting credits include THE ICE FRONT, THE KREUTZER SONATA, MARRY CHRISTMAS, BASH (Plan-B), TWO HENRYS, THE CRUCIBLE (PTC); CLIMBING WITH TIGERS (Flying Bobcat/SLAC), RAPTURE BLISTER BURN, GOOD PEOPLE, CHARM, BATBOY, GROSS INDECENCY (SLAC); A STREETCAR NAMED DESIRE (Grand).
-He is also Assistant Professor for the U of U’s Department of Theatre.
+Assistant Professor, U of U Department of Theatre.

 Darryl Stamp (Phil) returns to Plan-B after appearing in THE SKY IS FALLING for ROSE EXPOSED and (IN)DIVISIBLE.
-Other local appearance include SLAC, Wasatch Theatre Company.
+Other local appearance include SLAC and Wasatch Theatre Company.
 Regional credits include THE PILLOWMAN, FLYIN WEST, W;T, THE EXONERATED, THE SALVATION OF IGGY SCROOGE, for which he received a Kansas City Drama Desk Award for Best Supporting Actor in a Musical (Unicorn Theatre); A CHRISTMAS CAROL (Missouri Rep); DRIVING MISS DAISY (Great Plains Theatre); OTHELLO (JCCC).
-He thanks his wife Mindy and his daughter Sophia for their support.
+He thanks his wife Melinda and daughter Sophia for their support.